A New Jersey man has been arrested for the second time in eight months on charges of selling fake sports cards for large amounts of money.

 Mei was released with a scheduled court hearing for this Thursday.

-Mei and the woman who was then his fiance’ were arrested last August for buying expensive vintage graded cards and other items on eBay, then making replicas and selling those over a four-year period.
+Mei was arrested last August for buying expensive vintage graded cards and other items on eBay, then making replicas and selling those over a four-year period.
 Prosecutors say eBay shut down his accounts in 2012 but the next year, he was able to establish new eBay and Paypal accounts by using the stolen identity of a California man and continued to defraud unsuspecting buyers.

 Molinelli says Mei was out on bail at the time of his latest arrest.